agwcolor/Article_CMS/WRITEUP.md

 ### Assess app changes that would change your decision.

-If this app grew to be very popular for some reason and started to require more memory usage (> 14GB per instance) I would need to move to VMs.
+If this app grew to be very popular for some reason and started to require more memory usage (> 14GB per instance), I would need to move to VMs.
 I might also consider other available technology stacks that I might need more granular control over configuring.
-A larger more complex app would need more development testing and may require a smooth migration to the cloud using a custom image.
+A larger more complex app would need more local development and testing and may eventually require a smooth migration to the cloud using a custom image.